-- Breast augmentation or reconstruction with silicone gel-filled implants may not be a one-time surgery. - Breast implants of any type are not considered lifetime devices.
+Breast augmentation or reconstruction with saline-filled implants may not be a one time surgery.

+Breast implants of any type are not considered lifetime devices.
 They cannot be expected to last forever.
-You will likely require future surgery for implant replacement or removal. - Changes that occur to the breasts following augmentation or reconstruction with implants are not reversible.
+You will likely require future surgery for implant replacement or removal.

+Changes that occur to the breasts following augmentation or reconstruction with implants are not reversible.
 There may be an unacceptable appearance to the breast if you later choose to have breast implants removed.